Carbohydrates: Are They Good or Bad?

 What are carbohydrates?

-Carbohydrates are one of the three macronutrients (the other two being protein and fat) that form the bulk of human diet.
+Carbohydrates are one of the three macronutrients (the other two being protein and fat) that form the bulk of the human diet.
 Macronutrients are sources of energy and drive other essential functions in the body.
-While the three macronutrients are interchangeable as sources for energy, carbs work as the primary energy source.
-Carobohydrates therefore, bring a lot of benefits to your body.
+While the three macronutrients are interchangeable as sources of energy, carbs work as the primary energy source.
+Carbohydrates therefore, bring a lot of benefits to your body.

 Types of carbohydrates

 Carbohydrates are broadly divided into two types — simple and complex.
-All carbs raise blood sugar level, but it is the intensity and duration at which they do it that differentiates the two.
+All carbs raise blood sugar levels, but it is the intensity and duration at which they do it that differentiates the two.
 It’s the source of carbohydrates that matters.

 Simple carbohydrates: Sugars like glucose and fructose are simple carbs.
-These are small molecules that are easily converted into glucose, and thus increase the blood sugar level quickly.
-Naturally occurring sugars are found in foods like milk, fruits and grains.
-These foods co-exist with other essential nutrients like calcium, phosphorus, vitamin A, B12 and others, making them beneficial food sources.
+These are small molecules that easily convert into glucose, and thus increase the blood sugar level quickly.
+Naturally occurring sugars are found in foods like milk, fruits, and grains.
+These foods co-exist with other essential nutrients like calcium, phosphorus, vitamin A, B12, and others, making them beneficial food sources.

 However, simple carbohydrates are also found in processed and refined foods such as candy, table sugar, syrups, and soft drinks, which account for the “bad carbs”.
 The refinement or the processing method that goes into manufacturing these foods strips them of their essential nutrients and fiber.

 Consuming these added simple sugars may lead to instant spikes in blood sugar levels and provide calories without much nutrition.
 Too much of these carbs over a period of time may result in weight gain leading to type II diabetes and other health conditions.

 Complex carbohydrates: These are large complex sugar molecules that constitute of starch, resistant starch, and fiber.
 Although starch converts to glucose relatively quickly, resistant starch and fiber remain undigested and therefore promote slow and sustained release of sugars into the bloodstream.
 Thus, they maintain a stable blood glucose level.
 Whole grains like brown rice, oats, potatoes, and pulses are some examples of complex carbohydrates.
 Foods which contain complex carbohydrates also include higher amounts of vitamins and minerals.